 The film is vaguely structured like a disaster movie as we meet a variety of Americans in a bar – a tractor manufacturer, a ranch owner, a hot babe (Peggie Castle), a boozey Congressman, a smug bastard reporter (Gerald Mohr) and the establishment’s comic relief bartender.
 An enigmatic and seemingly sinister foreign man is also hanging out at the bar.

 As mock newscasts and recycled World War 2 newsreels pretend to depict the actual military invasion of the U.S. we also see the personal travails of our main characters unfold.
-The tractor manufacturer has his date (Peggie Castle) stolen by Gerald Mohr’s smooth reporter character, then the invading army (which uses conventional weapons, virtually no nukes) takes over his factory to make tanks for their army.
+The tractor manufacturer has his date (Peggie Castle) stolen by Gerald Mohr’s smooth reporter character, then the invading army (which uses conventional weapons with fewer nukes than you might expect) takes over his factory to make tanks for their army.
 He tries to resist and is killed.

 The rancher and a quirky cab driver reach his ranch just as an enemy plane wipes out a nearby dam, unleashing waters that wipe out (among other things) the ranch plus him, the cab driver and the rancher’s wife and kids.
 The Congressman gets killed when the foreign army seizes Washington D.C., leaving New York City the last major city in the country still free from enemy hands.